immobiliare/ufoid/README.md

 ## Configuration

-Copy `ufoid/config/config.yaml.example` and rename it as `config.yaml` allows you to customize various aspects of the duplicate detection process.
+Clone `ufoid/config/config.yaml.example` and rename it as `config.yaml` allows you to customize various aspects of the duplicate detection process.
 Here are some key parameters you can modify: